 If images are taken by the user for private study/own use, then a reprographics application form needs to be completed for each item copied.
 The forms for private study/own use depend on the nature of the source material:

 If images taken by the user for publication, then a reprographics application form needs to be completed for each item copied.
-The forms for publication depend on the nature of the source material:

 If Archival material is being used in a publication then it must be cited.